 Regardless of whether you have opted for the vertical or horizontal menu for your web app, the menu on mobile apps always opens on the side of the mobile screen in a vertical format.
 Keep in mind that the menu space on mobile devices is much more limited than on a laptop or desktop screen, so menu items for the mobile app menu must be selected more judiciously and according to the different needs of mobile users.

-This is possible using visibility settings that are based on device type.
-For each menu item, you can select on which types of devices it should display.
+This is possible using visibility settings based on device type.
+For each menu item, select on which types of devices it should display.
 You can deselect the mobile option to start decluttering the mobile menu.

 Decluttering the Mobile Menu

-Pinpoint what the essential functions are for mobile users at your organization and give them priority on the mobile menu.
+Pinpoint the essential functions for mobile users at your organization and prioritize them on the mobile menu.
 Think about the types of information mobile users need.
 For example:

 - Do your users need access to their shift plans in the app?